barnabas-lesti/developer-experience-sandbox/readme.md

 - [NodeJS](https://nodejs.org/)
   - This will also install `npm`, make sure both are added to the `path` and available in terminal.
+  - It is a good idea to use [NVM](https://github.com/nvm-sh/nvm) (Node Version Manager) to manage NodeJS.
+It can easily help to switch NodeJS versions when working in multiple repositories.
 - [Git](https://git-scm.com/)
   - To commit changes, can be skipped if you just want to check out the app.
 - [pnpm](https://pnpm.io/)